How to Grow Celery so Delicious it Deserves its Own Victorian Vase

 Soak seeds overnight before planting for better germination.

 Soil temperature can also speed up germination.
 For Utah Celery, the soil temperature should be 65º to 75ºF.
-For Chinese celery, the optimal soil temperature is lower at 50º to 60º F.
+The optimal soil temperature for Chinese celery is lower at 50º to 60º F.

 Keep seeds moist until they sprout.
 Using a humidity dome will help ensure that they don’t dry out.